sjara/taskontrol/doc/state_transitions.rst

 Adding state transitions and outputs to the paradigm
 ----------------------------------------------------

 The following code shows how we can add states, transitions and outputs to our paradigm.
-To do this, we override the method ``prepare_next_trial()`` inherited from out template class.
+To do this, we override the method ``prepare_next_trial()`` inherited from our template class.
 Inside this method, which will be called at the each of each trial, we define states (with corresponding outputs) and transitions for each event.

 .. code-block:: python
     :linenos: